Semantic Integrity Matters: Benchmarking and Preserving High-Density Reasoning in KV Cache Compression¶

 Key Findings¶

-- Prompt-gain is strongly positively correlated with compression sensitivity: tasks with greater CoT improvement are more sensitive to KV compression (AR vs WK improvement +50.41 vs +6.20, with sensitivity gap magnified in the same direction), indicating that "tasks most reliant on in-context learning are most vulnerable to cache compression."
+- Positive correlation between prompt-gain and compression sensitivity: Tasks that benefit most from CoT are the most sensitive to KV compression (AR vs. WK gains: +50.41 vs. +6.20, with sensitivity gaps following the same trend), implying that "tasks most reliant on in-context examples are most afraid of cache compression."

-- DeepSeek-R1-Distill maintains ~0.60 accuracy at 10% compression, significantly higher than instruct-tuned LLaMA at 0.50; reasoning models' attention patterns are more robust, providing empirical support for deploying "reasoning models + aggressive compression."
+- DeepSeek-R1-Distill resilience: Maintains ~0.60 accuracy at 10% compression, significantly higher than the 0.50 of instruct-tuned LLaMA.
+The attention patterns of reasoning models are more compression-resilient, providing empirical support for the "reasoning model + aggressive compression" deployment strategy.

 Highlights & Insights¶

-- The "one-time prefill compression and freeze, dynamic scoring for decoding" two-stage structure can be directly reused by other KV compression methods—this is an essential adaptation for long-context generation, and is orthogonal and composable with KV quantization and cross-layer KV sharing.
+- The "prefill-compressed-and-frozen, decoding-dynamic-scoring" structure can be reused by other KV compression methods as a fundamental adaptation for long-context generation.
+It is orthogonal and combinable with KV quantization and cross-layer KV sharing.

-- The strong correlation between prompt-gain and compression sensitivity is a highly practical deployment heuristic: online, one can estimate the safe compression threshold for a task based on its CoT sensitivity, without running the full benchmark for every task.
+- The strong correlation between prompt-gain and compression sensitivity serves as a practical deployment heuristic: one can estimate the compression safety threshold based on how sensitive a task is to CoT, without running full benchmarks for every task.

 Limitations & Future Work¶

-- ShotKV requires direct access to the KV cache, so it is only applicable to self-hosted/open-source models (LLaMA, Mistral, DeepSeek, Qwen), and is ineffective for closed API models; it still relies on an attention-derived heuristic score, which the authors acknowledge is not a "principled semantic importance metric."
+- ShotKV requires direct access to the KV cache, making it applicable only to self-hosted or open-source models (LLaMA, Mistral, DeepSeek, Qwen) and ineffective for closed APIs.
+It still relies on an attention-derived heuristic score, which the authors acknowledge is not a "principled measure of semantic importance."

 Related Work & Insights¶

-- vs SCOPE (Wu et al., 2025): SCOPE already proposed prefill/decoding separation, but did not combine it with the semantic unit concept; ShotKV merges both into a complete proof-of-concept.
+- vs SCOPE (Wu et al., 2025): SCOPE proposed prefill/decoding separation but did not integrate the semantic unit concept.
+ShotKV combines both into a complete POC.

-- vs H2O / SnapKV: Both are token-level attention top-k; the Random Shot experiment indirectly proves that even with shot granularity, random selection is 29 points worse than attention-aware selection—"correct granularity + correct scoring" are both necessary.
+- vs H2O / SnapKV: Both use token-level attention top-k.
+The Random Shot experiment indirectly proves that "correct granularity + correct scoring" are both essential; even with shot granularity, random selection lags by 29 points.

 Rating¶

-- Novelty: ⭐⭐⭐⭐ The benchmark exposes the long-overlooked high-density reasoning dimension, which is more valuable than the method itself.
+- Novelty: ⭐⭐⭐⭐ The value of exposing the neglected dimension of high-density reasoning via the benchmark outweighs the method itself.

-- Experimental Thoroughness: ⭐⭐⭐⭐⭐ Six observations × multiple models × multiple compression methods × multiple compression rates, with very comprehensive coverage.
+- Experimental Thoroughness: ⭐⭐⭐⭐⭐ 6 observations × multiple models × multiple compression methods × multiple rates.

-- Value: ⭐⭐⭐⭐ ShotKV is immediately usable and orthogonal to quantization and cross-layer sharing; the benchmark can serve as a de facto standard for future KV compression papers.
+- Value: ⭐⭐⭐⭐ ShotKV is immediately usable and orthogonal to quantization; the benchmark could become a de facto standard for future KV compression papers.